search icon

 Benefits of electing S Corp status

-One reason an LLC might opt for S corporation status is that it can save the owners money on self-employment taxes by splitting income into two groups, salary and distribution.
-The IRS only requires you to pay the 15.3% self-employment on your salary and take the remainder as a distribution not subject to self-employment tax.
+One reason an LLC might opt for S corporation status is that it can save the owners money on self-employment taxes by splitting income into two groups: salary and distribution.
+The IRS only requires S corporation owners to pay the 15.3% self-employment tax on their salary and take the remainder as a distribution that’s not subject to self-employment tax.

 S Corp restrictions